 - Enhancing the NF Discovery procedure with new energy-related NF discovery query parameters (e.g. energy aware NF discovery policy/criteria) and based on new energy-related policies at the NRF (see clause 6.29.3.4 for details);

-- NF service consumer taking into account the new energy related information from the NF profiles (defined in Table 6.29.2-1) discovered from NRF using discovery procedure (and subsequent updates if subscribed to), for the selection of a target 5GC NF;
+- NF service consumer taking into account the new energy related information from the NF profiles (defined in Table 6.29.2-1) discovered from NRF using discovery procedure (and subsequent updates if subscribed to), for the selection of a target 5GC NF and UPF;

 - Enhancing the NF Status Subscribe/Notify procedure with new energy related information between the Consumer NF and the NRF (see clause 6.29.3.5 for details).